juliofsimas/juliofsimas/README.md

 ### Hello everyone,

-As a lover of Japanese and nerd culture, I'm a beginner in the tech world, currently based in Recife-PE, Brazil.
-I've been working at the same company since I started my career, initially as a Supply Chain Analyst, and now as a Business Partner for IT.
-Recently, I began learning SQL and have been involved in several tasks, reports, and projects using T-SQL and Power BI.
+I'm a passionate enthusiast of both Japanese culture and the vibrant world of nerd culture.
+My journey into the tech realm is relatively recent, and I'm currently based in Recife, PE, Brazil.
+My career began at the same company where I've grown from a Supply Chain Analyst to my current role as a Business Partner within the IT department.

-I'm a shy person but love work in groups, and i love learn new things ans solve problems and puzzles.
+My journey into IT started with a fascination for SQL, and I've since been immersed in crafting reports, tackling complex problems, and finding creative solutions through this powerful tool.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/j%C3%BAlio-simas-842634161/)](https://www.linkedin.com/in/j%C3%BAlio-simas-842634161/)